QBI-Software/NEURON-tutorial/lessons/synaptic.md

 1. How would you generate more than one BScellAxon for a network?

-1. Try changing the properties of the AlphaSynapse to see the effect on the AP.
+1. Try changing the properties of the AlphaSynapse to see the effect on the AP, for example, introduce a delay to the onset to allow for equilibration.
 How could these properties be changed dynamically?

 1. How would you add multiple dendrites?